enaon/nodemcu-firmware/README.md

 net.dns.setapdnsserver("8.8.8.8")

+**
-used the work from this repo: https://github.com/wolfgangr/nodemcu-firmware
+The new functions are exported in the "lwip/lwip_napt.h" header. used the work from this repo: https://github.com/martin-ger/esp-open-lwip **

 ## :no_entry: This branch is frozen at the last commit before the Espressif SDK was upgraded to 2.0 :no_entry: